 In 2012, Rodney earned himself three #1 songs on country radio, with Blake Shelton’s ‘Drink On It,’ Luke Bryan’s ‘Drunk On You’ and Jason Aldean’s ‘Take A Little Ride’.
 He co-wrote the groundbreaking Kenny Chesney & Tim McGraw duet, ‘Feel Like A Rockstar’, which won the 2012 CMA Vocal Event of the Year.
 At the 2013 ASCAP Awards, his song, ‘Drunk On You’ was named Country Song of the Year.
 That same year, Rodney was awarded NSAI Songwriter of the Year.
 A month later, he was also awarded BMI Songwriter of the Year as well as having six songs land at the #1 spot.

 2014 had been another banner year in Rodney’s career; six of his songs reached the #1 spot, including ‘Helluva Life’(Frankie Ballard), ‘Lettin’ The Night Roll’ (Justin Moore), ‘Bartender’ (Lady Antebellum), ‘American Kids’ (Kenny Chesney), ‘Dirt’ (Florida Georgia Line) and ‘Burnin’ It Down’ (Jason Aldean).
 His song, ‘American Kids’, was nominated for Country Song of the Year at the 2015 Grammy Awards.
 Rodney was nominated for the ACM Songwriter of the Year in 2013, 2014 and 2015.
-To date, Rodney has had twenty songs peak at #1, with Florida Georgia Line’s ‘Sippin’ On Fire’ as his most recent accomplishment.
+To date, Rodney has had twenty-one songs peak at #1, with Florida Georgia Line’s ‘Confession’ being the most recent.